-To send flowers in memory of Louis "Lou" Paulsen, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Louis "Lou" Paulsen, please visit our Heartfelt Sympathies Store.

 Lou was a devoted and loving husband, father, grandfather, great-grandfather, brother and friend.
 He was a veteran who served in the United States Navy aboard the Battleship USS Iowa and USS Bremerton.
 He was recently honored in Abilene for his service to our country.